 Following a motor incident, it can certainly take some time to re-group and make a plan.
 At first you might simply want to let the shock of the event pass.
 Yet it is important not to wait too long before taking action.
 If you were injured and the incident in question was not your fault, you may be entitled to submit a motor vehicle accident claim.

 Timing is crucial

 In circumstances where you have sustained a vehicle-related injury and wish to lodge a claim, this needs to be submitted within six months of the date of the event.
 There are also strict timeframes around making a report to police and commencing court proceedings.
 It is important that you understand these requirements and the timeframes involved.
-And it helps to ensure that you have gathered and included all material that is relevant to your motor insurance claim.
+And it helps to ensure that you have gathered and included all material that are relevant to your motor insurance claim.
 If it is challenging to meet in person, a pro-active professional should be able to walk through the basics over the phone with you.
-So, even if your car accident lawyer is in Sydney, and you’re in the bush, he or she should be able to put your mind at ease across any distance!
+So, even if you have a car accident lawyer in Sydney and you’re in the bush, he or she should be able to put your mind at ease across any distance!

 Who is eligible to claim?